Does duloxetine cause liver damage

 When taking duloxetine, it is important to be aware of the risk factors that could increase the likelihood of liver damage.
 While rare, some individuals may be more susceptible to liver issues when taking this medication.
 Here are some of the common risk factors to consider:

-See also Duloxetine how supplied
+See also Duloxetine and weight gain

 1. Pre-existing Liver Conditions: